raphaelsulzer/mesh-tools/README.md

 ### occ2mesh

-Transform ground truth cell occupancies as computed by `feat` to a surface mesh.
+Transform cell occupancies as computed by `feat` or [DGNN](https://github.com/raphaelsulzer/dgnn) to a surface mesh.

 ### normal